 Each district court in Colorado has an Office of Dispute Resolution (ODR) that offers access to affordable mediation services.
 You may use ODR services if you have a legal dispute:

 Each ODR has a list of local mediators who have agreed to accept rates set by the Colorado Supreme Court.
-Under the latest published ODR fee schedule (from 2018), The rate is $150 an hour, with each spouse paying half.
+Under the latest published ODR fee schedule (from 2018), each spouse must pay $75 an hour (or $150 an hour if only one spouse is present with the mediator).
 However, you may request even lower fees.
 If you qualify based on poverty-level income, the rate will be $15 per spouse per hour.
 (Colo.
 Rev. Stat. § 13-22-305 (2022).)

 You can apply for services, select a mediator, and request reduced fees on the Colorado ODR website, or you can ask the court clerk or self-help center in your judicial district.